The Transformers: The Movie

 The Transformers: The Movie is a 1986 animated science fiction action film based on the Transformers television series.
 It was released in North America on August 8, 1986, and in the United Kingdom on December 12, 1986.
 It was co-produced and directed by Nelson Shin, who also produced the television series.
 The screenplay was written by Ron Friedman, who created Bionic Six a year later.

+The story is set in 2005, 20 years after the TV series' second season.
+The plot follows the heroic Autobot robots, who are hunted by Unicron, a planet-sized Transformer.
 The film features the voices of Eric Idle, Judd Nelson, Leonard Nimoy, Casey Kasem, Robert Stack, Lionel Stander, John Moschitta Jr., Scatman Crothers, Peter Cullen, Frank Welker, and Orson Welles, who died 10 months before the film's release, in his final film role.
 The soundtrack comprises electronic music composed by Vince DiCola and songs from rock and heavy metal acts including Stan Bush and "Weird Al" Yankovic.

-The story is set in 2005, 20 years after the TV series' second season.
-After a Decepticon assault devastates Autobot City, Optimus Prime wins a deadly one-on-one duel with Megatron, but ultimately sustains fatal injuries in the encounter.
-With Megatron gravely injured, the Decepticons are forced to retreat, saving the Autobots.
-The Autobots are hunted across the galaxy by Unicron, a planet-sized Transformer intending to consume Cybertron and who transfigures Megatron to become the enslaved Galvatron.

-Hasbro's exclusively toy-focused agenda demanded a product refresh, to be contrived by the on-screen death of many prominent starring characters, at the protest of some creators of the film and TV series.
-The slaughter of characters, especially Optimus Prime, inadvertently upset the young audience, prompting a letter writing campaign from upset viewers of the film.

-At the time of its release, the film underperformed at the box-office and received generally negative reviews for its plot and violent deaths, while praising the animation, voice acting and score.
-However, critical reception has improved over the years and the film has gained a cult following.
+Hasbro's exclusively toy-focused agenda demanded a product refresh, to be contrived by the on-screen deaths of several prominent starring characters, at the protest of some creators of the film and TV series.
+The decision to kill off many established characters, especially the Autobot leader, Optimus Prime, prompted outcry from fans and a letter-writing campaign.
+At the time of its release, the film was a box office bomb and received generally negative reviews.
+Over time, perceptions of the film improved and it has gained a cult following.